ADHD and Addiction: Causes, Symptoms, and Treatment Options in Idaho

 Causes and Risk Factors of ADHD

-Brain Structure and Function: Neuroimaging research indicates that the brains of individuals with ADHD may develop and function a bit differently than those of people without mental illness.
+Studies reveal that ADHD tends to run in families, suggesting a genetic predisposition to the disorder.
+If a parent or sibling has ADHD, an individual is more likely to have it.
+Neuroimaging research indicates that the brains of individuals with ADHD may develop and function a bit differently than those of people without mental illness.
 These differences are most noticeable in areas of the brain that control attention, impulsivity, and executive functions.

 It’s important to note that these factors are risk factors and not guaranteed causes.
 Having one or more of these risk factors does not necessarily mean an individual will develop ADHD.
 Understanding these factors, though, aids in early detection and intervention, significantly improving the individual’s quality of life.